 3. The Little Brier Gap Trail

-At the trailhead, you’ll see Little Greenbrier School, which was built in 1882 and served as schoolhouse and church for the community and hosted its last class in 1935.
+This 2.6-mile hike only gains about 285 feet of elevation as it runs between the trailhead.
+On Wear Cove Gap Road, in Wears Valley not far from Metcalf Bottoms, to the old Walker Sisters Cabin, the Little Brier Gap Trail runs through the history of a tiny mountain community that predates the park.
+At the trailhead, you’ll see Little Greenbrier School.
+The school was built in 1882 and served as a schoolhouse and church for the community and hosted its last class in 1935.
 Today, it is on the National Register of Historic Places.

 2. Laurel Falls Trail

+Bikes and pets are prohibited.
+Also, children should be closely supervised.
+Lastly, strollers and wheelchairs are not suitable for the path, which is often frequented by wildlife like bears.
 Be sure to read up on the National Parks Services recommendations for what to do when you meet a bear before hiking to Laurel Falls.

 1. Trillium Gap Trail